 Critical approaches related to the use of digital technology; introduction to the requirements of professional practice; presentation skills; Team Dynamics (team building, effective professional communication skills, time management).

 Digital Design II (20 credits)

 Introduction to the concept of user experience.
 Methods and tools to resolve design problems.
 Concept development, planning and use of feedback.
 Current and developing trends in the fields of information technology and digital screen-based design.
 Creative and Art Direction.

+Typography.
 Analysing design and use of letters in a variety of contexts.
 Typeface (font) design.
 Type as a component of graphic design composition.
-Introduction to illustration.
-Elements of packaging design.
-Photography: Methods and techniques.
 Theme and image plane selection.
-Lighting.
 Creative portfolios.
-Use of photography in graphic/illustration contexts.

 Programming (40 credits)

 The third year of studies, or Stage 3, on the Graphic Design specialisation pathway, comprises the following modules and areas of studies:

 > Theory III (20 credits)

 > Independent Study (40 Credits)